As a Marist school, we aim to develop the potential of all our students through our academic, sports, culture, leadership, and community involvement.

-Our aim, as a school, is to develop the potential of all our students through our academic, sport, culture, leadership and community engagement.
-Our Primary School seeks to provide a progressive and stimulating environment where our students are encouraged to think critically, and analytically.
-This empowers them, helping them to develop their potential across all areas of school life.
+Our Primary School seeks to provide a progressive and stimulating environment where our students are encouraged to think critically, creatively, and analytically.
+This empowers and helps them to develop their potential across all areas of school life.
+Literacy and numeracy are essential skills that children need to succeed in their everyday lives, which is why it is a key focus in the early years.

-Our children learn and grow within a community where they feel safe and secure, have clear expectations of how they should be treated by others, and have high standards for themselves in how they behave towards other people.
+Our children learn and grow within a community where they experience care, feel safe and secure, have clear expectations of how they should be treated by others, and have high expectations for themselves in how they behave towards other people.

 We nurture each child’s spiritual integrity through prayer, reflection,